Environmental impact of the Gulf wars: Marine Ecosystem

 A series of oil spills occurred near the end of the war, with the most significant one being the Sea Island Terminal Oil Spill on January 19, 1991.
 By the end of the first Gulf War, approximately 7-9 million barrels of oil had spilled into the Persian Gulf.

 The Saudi coast suffered extensive damage over the distance of more than 100 miles.
 Oil, up to 15 inches deep in certain areas, devastated the nesting grounds of endangered sea turtles, birds, fisheries, and shrimp-spawning areas.
 Beaches, tide pools, and seagrass beds were damaged, and thousands of rare herons, flamingos, and other bird species were killed.

 Changes in Climate

 Moreover, the environmental repercussions extended over 1000 kilometres away to southern Turkey, where black acidic rain fell in March 1991.
 This rain was a result of carbon particles from the burning Kuwaiti oil fires.
-The rain was observed in Iraq, Iran, and Syria, affecting Iranian crops and water suply.
+The rain was observed in Iraq, Iran, and Syria, affecting Iranian crops and water supply.

 The large particles in the air absorbed the heat from the Sun, resulting in a 10 °C drop in temperatures in Kuwait.
 Areas up to 750 kilometers away were affected and cooled by 2-8 °C on average.
 This temperature change was recorded from February to October 1991.